capawesome-team/capacitor-firebase/packages/crashlytics/BREAKING.md

 ### Variables

-- `firebaseCrashlyticsVersion` variable has been updated to `18.6.2`.
+- On Android, the `firebaseCrashlyticsVersion` variable has been updated to `18.6.2`.

 ## Version 5.x.x